BBO-repo/ros-exercise/README.md

 To save the map, I just called the `/lio_sam/save_map` service.
 ```
-rosservice call /lio_sam/save_map 0.2 "workspace/map"
+rosservice call /lio_sam/save_map 0.2 "/workspace/data/map"
 ```
 The produced map folder contains the following files `CornerMap.pcd`, `GlobalMap.pcd`, `SurfMap.pcd`, `trajectory.pcd`, `transformations.pcd`.
 A copy of the generated map is available in the repository in the [data/map](data/map) folder.<br>

 Note:
 + Reading the LIO-SAM code the map is saved in `saveMapDirectory = std::getenv("HOME") + savePCDDirectory;`.
-This means that in the container, map results will not be accessible directly in `workspace/map` but rather in `/root/workspace/map` you will have to move the result folder `/workspace/data/map`.
+This means that in the container, map results will not be accessible directly in `/workspace/data/map` but rather in `/root/workspace/data/map` you will have to move the result folder `/workspace/data/map`.

 Several software can be used to visualize the point cloud map, I've used the [vscode-3d-preview](https://marketplace.visualstudio.com/items?itemName=tatsy.vscode-3d-preview) extension to directly see it in vscode.
 ![lio sam map](images/lio-sam-generated-map.png)

 ### 6. Modify the LIO-SAM to use the generated map for localization
-I've spent some time to dive into LIO-SAM computation details and have localization using LIO-SAM generated map.
-I also got inspired of existing code dealing with same topic [1](https://github.com/huiyan-dev/pcd-map-localization), [2](https://github.com/BALA22-cyber/Liosam_relocalization), [3](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization), [4](https://github.com/BALA22-cyber/Liosam_relocalization), [5](https://github.com/shallowlife/SC-LIO-SAM_based_relocalization), [6](https://github.com/1475015695/liosam_liauto?tab=readme-ov-file).<br>
+I've spent some time to dive into LIO-SAM computation details and to have localization using LIO-SAM generated map.
+I've read the official LIO-SAM [paper](https://github.com/TixiaoShan/LIO-SAM/blob/master/config/doc/paper.pdf), spend (long) time reading LIO-SAM code and also got inspired of existing code dealing with same topic [[1](https://github.com/huiyan-dev/pcd-map-localization), [2](https://github.com/BALA22-cyber/Liosam_relocalization), [3](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization), [4](https://github.com/BALA22-cyber/Liosam_relocalization), [5](https://github.com/shallowlife/SC-LIO-SAM_based_relocalization), [6](https://github.com/1475015695/liosam_liauto?tab=readme-ov-file)].<br>

-Using my gathered knowledge of LIO-SAM code and computation with existing piece of code, mix-and-matched I'm proposing the package LIO-SAM **l**ocalize **o**nly [LIO-SAM-LO](package/LIO-SAM-LO) to use an existing LIO-SAM generated map and perform localization only.<br>
+Using my gathered knowledge of LIO-SAM code and computation with existing piece of code, mix-and-matched I'm proposing the package LIO-SAM **l**ocalize **o**nly [LIO-SAM-LO](package/LIO-SAM-LO), to use an existing LIO-SAM generated map and perform localization only.<br>

 To use the pakage, open a terminal in your container and go to the ROS source worspace directory, in our case `gem_ws/src`.
 Then make a symlink to the LIO-SAM-LO package and build your workspace.
 ```